CDCgov/cdh-lava-react/readme.md

 ### Set up repository

 1. Fork this repository.
-Example, I forked this reporitory to github.com/jcbowyer/gift
+Example, I forked this repository to github.com/jcbowyer/gift
+2. Rename the the default branch of you local repository to dev-githubalias - for example, dev-jcbowyer
-2. Edit code and make changes.
+3. Edit code and make changes to your branch

 -   From VS Code choose source control from the left hand-side bar
 -   Choose initialize repository